Kansas Sales Tax

 Monthly: For those with tax liability of more than $3,200 per month, the following filing deadlines will apply.

 Annual: For those businesses with liability less than $80 per year, you will file annually by January 25.

-There are quite a number of elements to consider when determining your sales tax liability in Kansas.
+There is much to consider when determining your sales tax liability in Kansas.
 With so many factors to take into account concerning when and how much sales tax you need to collect on your sales in the state, it can be helpful to have a tool designed to guide you through the process.
 TaxTools is just such a system, and it offers a variety of resources designed to help you keep track of filing deadlines, local tax rates, and tax holidays.
-It also stays up to date on any changes to tax laws in the state so you don’t have to.
+It also stays up to date on any changes to tax laws in the state, so you don’t have to.

-TaxTools also integrates seamlessly with whatever eCommerce platform you use to provide you with up-to-date sales data and payment information so you can be sure your records are accurate and payments are made on time.
+TaxTools also integrates seamlessly with many e-commerce platforms, and provides you with up-to-date sales data and payment information to ensure your records are accurate and payments are made on time.
 This is a particularly valuable tool if you sell in multiple states, as it can track the applicable sales tax data for each state accurately and efficiently.

 Last updated September 2023